frace/.adore.d/README.md

 Also I did not decide yet if I will use git submodules for each application's dotfiles.
 I want the deployment process to be modular, so git submodules are not a bad idea at all.~~

-I will use a simple *bash* script to deloy the dotfiles.
+I will use a simple *bash* script to deploy the dotfiles.
 Everything else would be an additional dependency.
 IMHO using solutions like vcsh etc. are overkill for a simple task like that.